hlvcse/A_Human_Detection_System/README.md

 │   └── predictTestImages/  # Directory for new images to test detection ├── model/
 │   └── svm_model.pkl       # Trained SVM model will be saved here
-├── human_detection.ipynb   # Jupyter Notebook containing the full code and explanations └── README.md               # This file
+├── jupyter notebooks       # Jupyter Notebook for human detection containing the full code and explanations └── README.md               # This file.
 ```

 *(Note: Adjust `human_detection.ipynb` if your main script is a `.py` file or if the notebook name is different)*